Areeesha-Kainat/Marketplace_Builder_Hackathon_2025_Rental_Ecommerce/README.md

    - Contains documentation and updates on testing, optimization, and deployment preparation tasks completed on Day 5 of the hackathon.
    - Focus: Final testing, error handling, performance optimization, and preparing the marketplace for deployment.

-## About the Project
+### 6. **Day 6**
+   - Contains documentation for the final testing and deployment tasks completed on Day 6 of the hackathon.
+   - Focus: Ensuring the project is fully functional, bug-free, and ready for live deployment.

-This project was developed as part of the **Marketplace Builder Hackathon 2025** to build a rental ecommerce platform.
+This project was developed as part of the Marketplace Builder Hackathon 2025 to build a rental ecommerce platform.
 The repository is structured to document daily progress and includes essential files for smooth development and integration processes.

 Thank you for visiting this repository!